Prediction

 Derivation Chain Status

-- ✅ Minimal Observer → discrete structure — rigorous
+- Minimal Observer → discrete structure — derived

-- ✅ Speed of Light → null structure — rigorous
+- Speed of Light → null structure — provisional (depends on speed-of-light-s1)

-- ✅ Holographic Entropy Bound → area scaling → holographic noise amplitude — rigorous
+- Holographic Entropy Bound → area scaling — provisional (depends on area-scaling-s1)

 Rigor Assessment